-To help you and your family understand what embalming is, and the process behind it, we answer common questions below.
+To help you and your family better understand the purpose and the process behind embalming, we answer some of the most commonly asked questions below.

 1. What is the purpose of embalming?

 When it comes to the embalming process, there are three main goals: